SnarpleDev/Snazzle/README.md

 But for now, this is how you do it:

 1. Clone the repo
 2. (optional but recommended) Create a Python virtual environment.
-We recommend Python 3.11 or later.
+Snazzle requires Python 3.8+.
+However, we recommend 3.11+ as this version has better error messages that will let us diagnose issues better if you submit a bug report.
 3. Run `pip3 install -r requirements.txt`.
    > If you are on an Arch based linux distro, you will have to run `sudo pacman -S python-flask`
-4. If you are using Replit or another website blocked from Scratch's API, change the variable "REPLIT_MODE" at the top of `main.py` to True.
+4. If you are using replit or something else blocked from Scratch's API, change the variable "REPLIT_MODE" at the top of `main.py` to True.
 5. Once deps are installed, run `flask run --with-threads`.
 This will set up a Flask server at `localhost:3000`.
 If you find any bugs, please report them.
    > The `--with-threads` option is basically required if you want Snazzle to run fast.
 7. Go to `localhost:3000` in your favourite browser and play around with it!

 ## Hosting on Replit

 Some features currently won't work properly due to usage of Scratch's API.
-With this in mind, [there's a version on replit that works around these limitations.](https://snazzle-repl.redstonescratch.repl.co/) However, because of these limitations, there are the following disadvantages to using the repl:
+With this in mind, [there's a version on replit that works around these limitations.](https://snazzle-repl.redstonescratch.repl.co/) To contribute to that, just fork it and make changes to your fork.
+However, because of these limitations, there are the following disadvantages to using the repl:

 1. No projects or studios on the front page
 2. All profile pictures are the default one